Townsville: Importation of South Sea Islander labour

 On 8 July 1866, Robert Towns imported the first boatload of South Sea Islanders into Townsville to labour on the cane and cotton farms.
 They numbered 56 and arrived on the Blue Bell, which had brought them from the Loyalty Islands and the New Hebrides.
 Charges were made against Henry Ross Lewin, the recruiter for Robert Towns, that some of the Islanders had been kidnapped to work on the plantations.
 In 1867, a magisterial enquiry was set up into the death of an Islander working on one of Towns' plantations.
 A pharmacist attending was of the opinion the death was caused by a lack of proper nourishment, the Islanders receiving only cornmeal for food.
 Other evidence was given by employees of the plantation company who claimed the labourers were treated well, and a verdict of death by natural causes was declared.
-Recent research has shown that the many allegations of blackbirding and slave conditions relating to the recruitment and employment of South Sea Islanders in Queensland are baseless, and without foundation in fact or reliable historical evidence.

 Turn of the century

 Townsville's population was 4,000 people in 1882 and grew to 13,000 by 1891.
 In 1901 Lord Hopetoun made a goodwill tour of northern Australia and accepted an invitation to officially open Townsville's town hall, occasioning the first ever vice-regal ceremonial unfurling of the Australian national flag.
 With Brisbane, in 1902 Townsville was proclaimed a City under the Local Authorities Act.